josh-mchugh/programming-scala/chapter-8/README.md

 ## UsingSet.scala
 Scala favors immutable collections.
 Mutable connections are available, if you want to mutable collection and are working in a single thread.
 Immutable collections are thread safe and side effect free which helps program correctness.
 In this example we start with a set with 3 colors and then add another color.
 It does not modify the original Set but returns a new Set.

+## UsingSet2.scala
+Scala Set collection allows us to easily filter, merge, intersect, map, and iterator over the collection with it's useful functions.
+It's easy to complete these operations in one line of code.